dirac-institute/kbmod/docs/source/index.rst

 KBMOD (Kernel Based Moving Object Detection) is a GPU-accelerated framework for the detection of slowly moving asteroids within sequences of images.
 KBMOD enables users to detect moving objects that are too dim to be detected in a single image without requiring source detection in any individual image, nor at any fixed image cadence.
 KBMOD achieves this by “shift-and-stacking” images for a range of asteroid velocities and orbits without requiring the input images to be transformed to correct for the asteroid motion.

 ..
-Important:: If you use KBMOD for work presented in a publication or talk please help the project via proper citation or acknowledgement `Whidden et. al. 2019 <https://ui.adsabs.harvard.edu/abs/2019AJ....157..119W/abstract>`_ and the Zenodo link for the code is `here <https://zenodo.org/record/7666852#.Y_ZtauzMKqU>`_.
+Important:: If you use KBMOD for work presented in a publication or talk please help the project via proper citation or acknowledgment `Whidden et. al. 2019 <https://ui.adsabs.harvard.edu/abs/2019AJ....157..119W/abstract>`_ and the Zenodo link for the code is `here <https://zenodo.org/record/7666852#.Y_ZtauzMKqU>`_.
 In addition, if you use the known object matching functionality please cite either `IMCCE's SkyBoT VO tool <https://vo.imcce.fr/webservices/skybot/>`_ (Berthier et. al. 2006) or JPL’s SSD (Solar System Dynamics) `API service <https://ssd.jpl.nasa.gov/>`_ as appropriate.

 .. grid:: 2